Cyber Week benchmark report shows strong numbers for brands and publishers in retail and travel

 With the help of impact.com’s Data Science team, it’s easier to see evolving consumer behavior and line up 2022’s Cyber Week against the same period in 2021.
 Use these key insights to strengthen partnerships, finely tune marketing strategies, and plan for the upcoming shopping seasons.

-Discover the key takeaways in the Retail and Shopping and Travel vertical—and stay tuned for a detailed Cyber Week 2022 report coming soon.
+Discover the key takeaways in the Retail and Shopping vertical—and download the research report for a detailed look into partnership performance during Cyber Week 2022.

 • Bargain hunting was at an all-time high.
 In 2022, consumers proactively searched for the best and dedicated more time to researching products, finding deals, and signing up for email alerts.

 • Best-performing days vary per vertical.
-Based on transactions and bookings, the top sales day for the Retail and Shopping vertical was Black Friday, while Travel vertical performed well on Cyber Monday.
+Based on transactions, the top sales day for the Retail and Shopping vertical was Black Friday.

 • More revenue for brands and publishers.

-• Commission earnings for publishers increased from Cyber Week 2021 to 2021 by 13% in the Retail and Shopping vertical and 35% in the Travel vertical.
+• Commission earnings for publishers increased from Cyber Week 2021 to 2021 by 13% in the Retail and Shopping vertical.

 Methodology